Architecture of Helsinki | Finnair Finland

 Architecture of Helsinki: seven designs that define the city

-From Neoclassical symmetry to Art Nouveau charm and contemporary elegance, Finnair’s home base offers a lot for fans of architecture.
-These are our seven top picks.
+From Neoclassical symmetry to Art Nouveau charm and contemporary elegance, Finnair’s home base in Finland offers a lot for fans of architecture.
+These are our seven top picks for Helsinki.

 Helsinki Central Railway Station: a monument to an independent nation